planetserver/server-ingestion-crism/README.md

 ==================

 # crism_pds_update.py
 Check if there is a new release of CRISM data on the PDS ODE.
-If so download.
+If so download footprint shapefile in /footprints folder.

 # crism_pds_size.py
 Determines for each CRISM dataset its size, saved as .CSV in the pdssizes folder.